AjuntamentdeBarcelona/bustia-etica-bcn/README_es.md

 **Note**: Initially this project is mainly oriented to Catalan institutions, and at this moment the documentation is only in Catalan.
-Contact us if you need a Spanish or English translation (check our mail at the end of the document).
+Contact us if you need an English translation (check our mail at the end of the document).

 # _Léeme_ - Buzón Ético y de Buen Gobierno